ietf-teep/architecture/draft-ietf-teep-architecture.md

     TA developers or Device Administators to use the TAM's service to manage multiple devices, although that is not required of a TAM.

-    The TAM performs its management of TAs through an interaction with a device's TEEP Broker.
+    The TAM performs its management of TAs through interactions with a device's TEEP Broker.
 As shown in
     {{notionalarch}}, the TAM cannot directly contact a TEEP Agent, but must wait for the TEEP Broker to contact the TAM requesting a particular service.
 This architecture is